 This suggests that CBD may be beneficial when added to THC in many, but not all, instances.

-Based on the entourage effect and anecdotal evidence, there seems to be three key benefits to using CBD and THC together:
+Research and anecdotal evidence suggest several possible benefits to using CBD and THC together:

-3. Improved circulation & absorption of both cannabinoids: Research suggests that your body may interact better with CBD and THC if they’re used together [3].
-Anecdotally, most people report that using CBD and THC together leads to increased absorption; one idea that’s been explored is that CBD may slow your body’s metabolism of THC, allowing it to render stronger effects.
+- Improved circulation & absorption of both cannabinoids: Research suggests that your body may interact better with CBD and THC if they’re used together [3].
+Anecdotally, most people report that using CBD and THC together leads to increased absorption; one idea that’s been explored is that CBD may slow your body’s metabolism of THC, allowing it to produce stronger effects.

 While the 1:1 CBD:THC ratio is the one you’ll most commonly find products, there are unique benefits to be had at many different ratios.
 Here are the most common: